Stan Rawlinson a professional dog behaviourist and trainer explains Toilet Training training your dog or puppy to toilet outdoors using a crate.

 2. If your dog is injured or needs an operation, the first thing a Vet will do is put him in a crate, If he has never been crate trained that will be really traumatic.

-3. If your dog breaks a leg or has cruciate ligament or hip problems he will need a secure place to stay in a crate to stop the dogs moving about further injuring the affected area.
+3. If your dog breaks a leg or has cruciate ligament or hip problems he will need a secure place to stay in a crate to stop the dog from moving about further injuring the affected area.
 Most dogs need rest and recuperation at some time during their lifetime.

 4. If you have children around and the dog needs some time out and some peace, then a crate is ideal.

 Food Treats: Something your dog can consume quickly.
 Not a biscuit, which he must chew and then look for crumbs.
-I use mainly dried sprats especially indoors, and fish4dogs star treats outside For longer lasting treats, I import all natural treats that are air dried rather than cooked.
-Direct from Germany.
-The Germans have an excellent record of hygiene and quality in all their natural treats.
+I use mainly rabbit training treats or dried sprats.
+For longer-lasting treats, I import all-natural treats that are air dried rather than cooked.
+Direct from Europe.
+They have an excellent record of hygiene and quality in all their natural treats.

 My treats such as Bulls Pizzles, Calves Hooves, and Beef jerky are brilliant for puppies and adult dogs, they are especially great for teething.
 See my range of (1) Natural Dog Treats.